 Why Should One opt For Dental Implants Over Bridge?

 Why do implants seem like a better option even though it is restrictive in a way and may cost as much?
 The answer to your question is impeccable durability and longevity.

 Dental bridges last between 10 to 20 years and then need replacement.
 At the same time, an implant can last 40 years or maybe longer if taken care of properly.

 So, a bridge may seem feasible, but that works for the short term.
 On the flip side, an affordable dental implant will last a lifetime, saving money in the long run.

 To Sum Up

 The cost of both a dental bridge and an implant depends on various factors.
 Run them through with your dentist to land on the right decision.
 We at Nimmi Shine Dental make sure to provide the best treatments at the most affordable prices.
-Head down to our dental setup in Temecula at (951) 695-1027 or San Diego location at (858) 999-8550 to schedule an appointment.
+Head down to our dental setup in San Diego, CA or call us at (858) 999-8550 to schedule an appointment.